muzykantov/tgpt/README.md

 ## Configuration

 Before you can run the bot, you need to configure it by setting environment variables.
-These variables can either be set in your environment directly or by using a `.env` file in the root directory of the project.
+These variables can either be set in your environment directly or by using a .env file in the root directory of the project.

 Below is a list of all the environment variables used by the bot, along with a description for each:

+⚠️ **Update**: TGPT has now integrated support for the GPT-4 Turbo Preview (gpt-4-1106-preview) which includes handling a context length of up to 128k tokens.
+This enhancement ensures that TGPT remains cutting-edge, providing users with the latest in AI language model capabilities.
+Alongside this significant update, the bot's accurate cost calculation feature has been meticulously updated to account for the changes associated with the new GPT-4 Turbo Preview usage, guaranteeing precise cost estimations.

 ### API Parameters (Required)